What is Superior Tibiofibular Joint Sprain

 - Feelings of weakness or giving way around the knee

-The physiotherapist will look for signs and symptoms related to superior tibiofibular joint injury.
-Tenderness over the joint region and stress test is sufficient to diagnose the condition.
+The Physiotherapist will look for signs and symptoms related to superior tibiofibular joint injury.
+Tenderness over the joint region and stress tests are sufficient to diagnose the condition.

 An MRI may be required to confirm the diagnosis and rule out injury to other nearby structures.

 Most patients with a Superior Tibiofibular Injury start to recover within a few weeks of the injury with the appropriate rehabilitation.